 - Communicate high expectations – e.g. with check-ins or goal-setting, and

 - Respects diverse talents and ways of learning – e.g. through self-paced learning or personalized coaching programs.

 By considering these principles while you plan the different elements and structure of your online course, you can create an engaging learning experience that enhances your students’ ability to learn.

-Using Quenza’s e-learning toolkit, we’ll show you some practical examples in the sections that follow.
+Using Quenza’s app for coaches, we’ll show you some practical examples in the sections that follow.

 What is the Best Learning Platform Solution?

 Blended learning solutions vary in terms of the tools they offer, which will ultimately govern how you design your course.